D'Arcy could fill O'Driscoll berth

-Schmidt may well consider sliding O'Driscoll's long-term centre partner from 12 to 13, however, according to former Ireland flanker David Wallace.
+Head coach Schmidt may well consider sliding O'Driscoll's long-term centre partner from 12 to 13 however, according to former Ireland flanker David Wallace.

-"It will be interesting to see how that pans out as there are a lot of guys sticking their hands up for the job," said Wallace.
+"It will be interesting to see how that pans out as there are a lot of guys sticking their hands up for the job," Wallace told Press Association Sport.

 "You look at him and Brian: they are actually very similar players, and Gordon's probably more suited to outside centre naturally anyway.

 "It's just that Brian's been there so long that no one was going to move him.